-An introduction to work for 8th graders
+An introduction to work for eighth graders that

-and provides support to get there.
+ignites career dreams and provides support to get there.